-In connection with the March 2012 Financing, we paid Dawson James a cash payment of \$466,777, which represented an 8% commission and a 2% non-accountable expense allowance of the gross proceeds delivered by investors in the March 2012 Financing.
-In addition, Dawson James earned the March 2012 Agent Warrants to purchase 466,777 shares of Common Stock, which have an exercise price of \$1.25 per share of common stock, will be exercisable for a period of seven years, contain customary anti-dilution protection and are entitled to piggy-back registration rights.
+In connection with the March 2012 Financing, we paid Dawson James Securities, Inc., a FINRA registered broker-dealer ("Dawson James") a cash payment of \$466,777, which represented an 8% commission and a 2% non-accountable expense allowance of the gross proceeds delivered by investors in the March 2012 Financing.
+In addition, Dawson James earned warrants to purchase 466,777 shares of Common Stock (the "March 2012 Agent Warrants"), which have an exercise price of \$1.25 per share of common stock, will be exercisable for a period of seven years, contain customary anti-dilution protection and are entitled to piggy-back registration rights.